 For nilled elements, an attempt to get the value of a nilled element returns an empty node sequence.

 DFDL implementations MUST comply with the error code behaviour in Appendix G of the XPath 2.0 spec and map these to the correct DFDL failure type.
 All but one of XPath's errors map to a Schema Definition Error.
 The exception is XPTY0004, which is used both for static and dynamic cases of type mismatch.
-A static type mismatch maps to a Schema Definition Error, whereas a dynamic type mismatch maps to a processing error.
+A static type mismatch maps to a Schema Definition Error, whereas a dynamic type mismatch maps to a Processing Error.
 A DFDL implementation SHOULD distinguish the two kinds of XPTY0004 error if it is able to do so, but if unable it MUST map all XPTY0004 errors to a Schema Definition Error

 Implementation Note: DFDL implementations MAY use off-the-shelf XPath 2.0 processors, but will need to pre-process DFDL expressions to ensure that the behaviour matches the DFDL specification: